henishshah18/youtube_playlist/README.md

 There are two major issues with the Youtube Algorithm that recommends videos on our wall.

-**1. It maximizes your screen time on the platform by recommending videos that you have a higher chance of clicking on.**
+**1. It maximizes our screen time on the platform by recommending videos that we have a higher chance of clicking on.**
 >How is that bad?
 Now, this is not a bad business model, but it certainly is disadvantageous as it only gives us is a little entertainment in exchange for keeping us in a potentially harmful dopamine loop.